 All your major muscles participate in completing every single stroke, with 60% of the power coming from the legs, 25% from the core, and 15% from the arms.
 So if you thought that rowing was primarily an upper-body workout, you couldn’t be more wrong.

-So what muscles does a rowing machine work?
+So what muscles do rowing machines actually work?

 Let’s take each phase of a stroke and see which muscles contribute to complete the motions.

-Position: Start with your seat in the forward position, abdominals tightened, upper body slightly bent forward, knees bent, thighs forming an acute angle with the shins, and heels close to the seat.
+Position: Start with your seat in the forward position, abdominals tightened, the upper part of your body slightly bent forward, knees bent, thighs forming an acute angle with the shins, and heels close to the seat.
 Grip the rowing handle with your arms stretched out to the front.
 Flex your feet towards you while preparing to pivot for the next phase.

-Muscles worked: thigh and leg muscles (quadriceps or quads, hamstrings, calves, sartorius, tibialis anterior), abdominals (rectus abdominis or abs), lower back muscles (spinal erectors), and upper body muscles (deltoids, traps, triceps, serratus anterior a.k.a. “big swing muscle” or “boxers’ muscle”)
+Muscles Used: thigh and leg muscles (quadriceps or quads, hamstrings, calves, sartorius, tibialis anterior), abdominals (rectus abdominis or abs), lower back muscles (spinal erectors), and upper muscles (deltoids, traps, triceps, serratus anterior a.k.a. “big swing muscle” or “boxers’ muscle”)

 There are three sub-phases to the drive, each focusing on a different muscle group: